annehutter/grid-model/README.rst

 - ``useWebModel``: set to 1 if the residual HI fraction in ionized regions should be computed (this mode will require to choose a photHI model), otherwise 0
 - ``constantPhotHI``: set to 1 if HI fraction should be calculated from a constant photoionization field, otherwise 0.
 - ``calcMeanFreePath``: set to 1 if mfp is calculated from the size of the ionized regions and/or as in Miralda 2000, otherwise 0 (only applicable for constantPhotHI = 0)
+- ``constantRecombinations``: set to 1 if rembination rate should be constant spatially, otherwise 0
 - ``calcRecombinations``: set to 1 if number of recombinations should be calculated, otherwise 0
 - ``solveForHelium``: set to 1 if HeII and HeIII fields should be computed, otherwise 0